-The Yale College Dean’s Office and the Council of Masters have issued the following statement; anyone who disregards it risks legal prosecution by the State of Connecticut and may face disciplinary action, either by the master and dean of a residential college or by the Yale College Executive Committee.
+The Yale College Dean’s Office and the Council of Heads have issued the following statement; anyone who disregards it risks legal prosecution by the State of Connecticut and may face disciplinary action, either by the master and dean of a residential college or by the Yale College Executive Committee.

 General responsibilities of students

 Yale College recognizes its students to be responsible adults and believes that they should behave in a manner that does not endanger themselves or others and that is in compliance with state and local laws regarding the consumption, sale, and delivery of alcoholic beverages.
 Furthermore, students will be held fully responsible for their own behavior, even when acting under the influence of alcoholic beverages.
 Infractions of the alcohol regulations as well as any alcohol-related behavior that violates the Undergraduate Regulations will be subject to disciplinary action by the appropriate University officials.
 In such cases, the association of alcoholic beverages with problem behavior will not be seen as a mitigating factor and may be seen as an exacerbating factor.

 Students are strongly encouraged to call for medical assistance for themselves or for a friend who is dangerously intoxicated; such a call for emergency help does not in itself lead to disciplinary charges.